Feature Recovery

 Context

 - Atlantis was a major Seafight expansion, but its initial reception and adoption were weak.
-The opportunity was to understand why players were not investing in it and redesign the experience around motivation, clarity, and a better early loop.
+The redesign brief was straightforward: diagnose why players were not entering the loop, then rebuild the early experience so the feature justified itself faster.

 Problem